onepub-dev/dcli/README.md

 symlink -> /home/fred/myscripts/lib
 ```

-The first  time you run a DShell script and when you perform a `dshell clean` DShell recreates your pubspec.yaml, rebuilds your Virtual Project and runs `pub get`.
+The first  time you run a DCli script and when you perform a `dcli clean` DCli recreates your pubspec.yaml, rebuilds your Virtual Project and runs `pub get`.

 ## waitForEx
-DShell goes to great lengths to remove the need to use `Futures` and `await` there are two key tools we use for this.
+DCli goes to great lengths to remove the need to use `Futures` and `await` there are two key tools we use for this.

 `waitFor` and `streams`.